ibexa/documentation-user/docs/editing_images.md

 ### Undoing changes

 Click either the left or right arrow button to undo or redo the most recent change.
-Click **Reset image** to restore an original appearance of the image.
-It does not affect the Focal Point setting.
+Click **Reset image** to restore the original appearance of the image.
+Resetting the image does not affect the Focal Point setting.

 ### Saving or aborting changes